 GPF for toilets stands for “gallons per flush.”
 It is a measurement of how much water is used to create an effective flush once the toilet lever is activated.

-It is an important measurement to consider because the average household in the United States consumes 30% of their water through toilet flushing.
-By reducing how much water is used per flush, a tremendous water savings can be obtained.
+It is an important measurement to consider because the average household in the United States consumes 30% of its water through toilet flushing.
+By reducing how much water is used per flush, tremendous water savings can be obtained.
 Water-efficient models can save up to 7,000 gallons of water per person, per year.

 What Are the GPF Requirements for a Toilet?

 To meet current water consumption requirements, toilets manufactured after July 1, 2016 can often flush on just 1.28 gallons per flush.
 For models manufactured before 2016, the GPF requirement was 1.5 to meet WaterSense standards.
 In the United States, the current standard is 1.6 gallons per flush.

 Some models prefer to use an LPF measurement instead, which stands for “liters per flush.”
 The requirement is the same as the GPF requirement.
 The current standard is 6 liters per flush.

 Older toilets can use much more water.
 Toilets that are up to 10 years old may use 2-4 gallons per flush.
 Older toilets sometimes used up to 6 gallons of water per flush.

 How to Improve Water Use with Older Toilets